idbygeorge/salsa/_install/server-setup.md

 * Remove all outbound rules
 * Allow outbound postgresql connections (5432) to database IP address (we set this up later)

+## Optional - setup postgresql on the server directly

+    sudo apt-get update
+    sudo apt-get install postgresql postgresql-contrib

+Set password

+    sudo -u postgres psql
+    \password

+    \q

+Enable password authentication for local connections (replace with version number installed)

+    sudo vim /etc/postgresql/9.5/main/pg_hba.conf

+Set the local connection to use md5 instead of peer

+    # old setting
+    ## local   all             all                                     peer

+    ## new setting
+    local   all             all                                     md5

+Restart postgresql

+    sudo service postgresql restart

+Update `config/database-production.yml` (initial deploy will copy this to the server, if you need to update it check in the `~/apps/salsa/shared/config/database.yml` file)

+    production:
+      <<: *default
+      host: 127.0.0.1
+      database: salsaproduction
+      # optional, if default uses same username
+      # username: postgres
+      password: __SOMEPASSWORD__

 ## Optional Server Setup

 These are optional, but nice to have updates